Tax Strategy

 Show content of Attitude towards tax planning

-In conducting our business affairs, setting up and structuring our business operations and commercial activities, we consider – among other factors – the tax requirements of the respective jurisdictions in which we operate, with a view to generating sustainable value to Deutsche Bank and its shareholders.
-In this context we may seek to avail ourselves of tax benefits and beneficial tax rates available under those tax laws.
-Uncommercial artificial steps for the purpose of obtaining tax benefits should not be undertaken.
-In addition, we do not endorse confidentiality arrangements which seek to preclude disclosure or reporting to tax authorities nor do we endorse success fee arrangements determined by the amount or existence of tax benefits.
+In conducting its business affairs, setting up and structuring its business operations and commercial activities, the bank considers – among other factors – the tax requirements of the respective jurisdictions in which it operates, with a view to generating sustainable value to Deutsche Bank and its shareholders.
+In this context the bank may seek to avail itself of tax benefits and beneficial tax rates available under those tax laws.
+Uncommercial artificial steps for the purpose of obtaining tax benefits are not to be undertaken.
+In addition, the bank does not endorse confidentiality arrangements which seek to preclude disclosure or reporting to tax authorities nor does it endorse success fee arrangements determined by the amount or existence of tax benefits.

 Show content of Level of risk